 Alternate Names: Custer Spar

-This is one of the main feldspars used in the ceramic industry in North America, especially in the west.
-It is used in industries such as abrasives, sanitary ware, floor and wall tile, dinnerware, pottery, and electrical porcelain throughout the United States, Mexico and Canada.
-This ceramic grade high potash feldspar is available in crude, 200, 325 mesh and chip form.
+This is one of the main feldspars used in the ceramic industry in North America.
+It is used in industries such as abrasives, sanitary ware, floor and wall tile, dinnerware, pottery, and electrical porcelain.
+It is a ceramic grade, high potash feldspar and is available in crude, 200, 325 mesh and chip form.

 Out Bound Links

 G200 Feldspar, G200 Spar, G 200 Spar, G 200, G 200 Feldspar

 PF-01 Potassium Feldspar, PF-01 Potash Feldspar, Mahavir Feldspar